 The number of times samples are exposed to a significant temperature change per day is presented in Figure 7.
 The median number of significant temperature changes survey respondents reported their samples were exposed to was one change per day.
 This daily change in temperature undoubtedly has an adverse effect on sample quality.

 Most (43%) survey respondents current use protocol adopted for stored samples in their facilities was single-use aliquots in vials, tubes or straws, etc and any remaining samples are discarded.
 This was followed by samples are checked in and out of our stores multiple times and we may see a loss in sample quality (30%); samples can be checked in and out of stores multiple times and we are aware of no loss in sample quality (20%); and then samples are checked in and out of our stores multiple times and we know sample quality is compromised (7%) (Figure 8).

 Whether stored samples were subject to standardised standard operating procedures (SOPs) prior to storage is reported in Figure 9.
 This showed that most survey respondents prepared their samples either off-site or on-site according to strict SOPs to minimise pre-analytical variables (27% using either).
 This was followed by samples prepared on-site under variable conditions as they appear to be unavoidable (25% using) and then samples prepared off-site under variable conditions beyond our control (17% using).

 Improving stored sample quality

 Survey respondents ranked strict adherence to protocol as the aspect of the sample deposition and sample storage process they felt most critical to their group’s success.
 This was followed by maintaining audit trail and ID tracking; and then minimising processing time.
-Ranked the least critical was process large numbers quickly.
+Ranked the least critical was process large numbers quickly (Figure 10).